 An examination of issues of significance to the field.
 May be repeated for credit with different topics.
 (1) Lecture: 3 hrs/wk.
-Prerequisites: HIST 300 or permission.

 310 Issues in Ancient History

 An examination of issues of significance to the period.
 May be repeated for credit with different content.
 (1)